-- Create and implement a clear formal policy on absenteeism.
+- Create and implement a clear formal policy on employee absenteeism.
 You must communicate and consistently enforce a practice that defines tardiness and absenteeism.
 Employees need to know time off is paid and what is not.
 Everyone should know how PTO is earned and accrued.
 And, they should know about holidays, vacation time, sick time, and leaves of absence.

 - Leadership and employees must introduce a versatile attendance tracking system.
-A tracking system with access for employee and managers will the data necessary for the employee to confirm time used and time available to reduce their ignorance and manage their compliance.
+A tracking system with access for employees and managers will the data necessary for the employee to confirm the time used and time available to reduce their ignorance and manage their compliance.
 But, it also gives managers the information to schedule, distribute, and budget human capital.